 I’m a middle school substitute teacher.
 It is one of my identities I wear with pride.
-I’ve lovingly been “Mrs. Seefeldt” for over 25 years now.
-Yes—over 25 years as a substitute teacher.
+I’ve lovingly been “Mrs. Seefeldt” for 27 years.
+Yes—27 years as a substitute teacher.
 I just love handing out thick worksheet packets to students, the most-often lesson of choice left by teachers.
 Somehow I have become quite the good physical education teacher.
 I do most of my subbing in the gym where I can actually teach.
 This is such an ironic flip from my own awkward and clutzy memories of gym class where I did all I could do to hide.

 Other than the years my own kids were in high school I’ve done all my years of subbing in middle school.
 This is my favorite age.
 Not that I want to ever live through that age for me again but loving on this age and ministering to this age is what I was created for.
-I wish so often that “my own kids” were that age again—but I don’t wish for them to be that age again.
+I wish so often that my own boys were that age again—but I don’t wish for them to be that age again.
 Aren’t they the cutest ever?

 I am calling out to you to notice the middle school teachers you know.
 They are in a hard job that is too often thankless.

 Middle school offers opportunities for the developing brains to be “blown open” by unlimited possibilities.
 It is in middle school when one is exposed to sciences and robotics and foreign languages and literature and creative writing assignments.
 It is in middle school when one can start believing that he or she was created for a specific purpose.